dujanhung/evtsbx-api-doc/lua/es_GUI.md

 called when player touch the button.

 >[!IMPORTANT]
->don't use this thing for irreversible consensual actions, as it would harm usability.
+>don't use this thing for irreversible actions, as it would harm usability.

 ___